Neolithic Greece: Final Neolithic (FN) 4500–3200 BC

 The Final Neolithic (or Chalcolithic) period entails the transition from the Neolithic farming and stock-rearing economy to the metal-based economy of the Early Bronze Age.
 This transition occurred gradually when Greece's agricultural population began to import bronze and copper and used basic bronze-working techniques first developed in Asia Minor with which they had cultural contacts.

 The Alimia and Rhodes islands had Neolithic settlements.
 Specifically in Alimia the settlement was on a mountain in the center of the island, which provided perfect view of the entire local area and protection.
 Ruins of Neolithic stone buildings were revealed during archeological research.

 Eutresis culture developed during the ending period of the Final Neolithic.
 It was based on the Final Neolithic culture of central and southern Greece.
 It lasted until the Early Helladic II.

 Society

 The social classes of the late Neolithic communities were strictly distinguished into free men and slaves; a phenomenon that continued until the early Mycenaean period.
+Neolithic communities in Greece were patrilineal and patrilocal.